 The second reason for changes is the addition of more source data for the country.
 Each new version of the SWIID includes new source data both for (a) years that were not previously available, and (b) earlier years from sources I’ve discovered since the last update.
 Adding more source data for a country, particularly when previously available data was scant, holds the potential that the estimates will change.

-The second, less obvious reason for changes is the availability of more raw data for other countries.
+The third, least obvious reason for changes is the availability of more raw data for other countries.
 The SWIID estimates for many countries that a relatively data-poor depend at least in part on information from other countries in their region or, for some developing countries, even on other developing countries in other regions (see Figure 4 and discussion in Solt 2016).
 This means that, given the scarcity of data on Ruritania, more data—especially more LIS data—for other countries in Ruritania’s region can lead to substantial changes in the estimates for Ruritania.